Xeus-Territory/obsidian_world/content/Tech Second Brain/Developer/Helpful Pages & Articles.md

 - [devhints.io](https://devhints.io/) : Rico's cheatsheets
 - [DevDocs](https://devdocs.io/): *DevDocs combines multiple API documentations in a fast, organized, and searchable interface.*
+- [Refactoring.Guru](https://refactoring.guru/) : Making it easy for you to discover everything you need to know about refactoring, design patterns, SOLID principles, and other smart programming topics.
+- [Webflow University](https://university.webflow.com/) : Learn how to design & build pro websites — visually.

 # Blog and articles